You've got questions? We've got answers!

 If I am denied admission to Auburn University on February 15th or after, will all the spots in the Seamless Admission program be taken by people who were denied admission before me in November and December?

 No. Invitations are mailed out on a rolling basis starting in November and through early spring as admission decisions are being made by Auburn University.
-The majority of AU decisions are made on November 15, December 15, and February 15.
+The majority of Auburn decisions are made on November 15, December 15, and February 15.
 Seamless decisions happen later.
 As of mid- to late February, everyone who has received an invitation and has expressed interest in attending the Seamless program will be sent instructions on how to submit a confirmation deposit to secure a seat in the program.
 This allows everyone an equal chance to secure a spot in the program, regardless of what date you receive your invitation.

 Where do I send my updated ACT or SAT test scores?